Last week for Valentine’s Day, I published a post for people in a relationship – 20 Questions to Ask Yourself About Your Relationship.

 List 5 things that you can bring to a relationship right now off the top of your head.

-If you can’t think of any it certainly doesn’t mean you shouldn’t be in a relationship but it does mean that you need to more aware of the awesome strengths, behaviors and personality traits that you can bring to a relationship.
+If you can’t think of any it certainly doesn’t mean you shouldn’t be in a relationship but it does mean that you need to be more aware of the awesome strengths, behaviors, and personality traits that you can bring to a relationship.

 This isn’t about being braggy or vain – this definitely isn’t about your looks either.

 It’s about what you can offer in a relationship.